ssk-d/fireflutter/README.md

     - It has a code for infinite scrolling to fectch more posts.
   - The code is not complete.
 Many functionalities are missing like editing, voting for like and dislike, deleting, etc. We will cover this things on the following code samples.

+- A common fitfall is that if firestore indexes are not set properly, the app can't fetch posts.
+It would be stuck there forever.

 ### Post list with photos

 - Do [Create post list screen](#create-post-list-screen)